greenelab/meta-review/content/response-to-reviewers.md

 > `We initiated the Deep Review` → when?
 Would be nice to give some date at this point.

+Deep Review as started in August 2016.
+We discussed this comment in [GH143](https://github.com/greenelab/meta-review/pull/143) and made the requested change [GH183](https://github.com/greenelab/meta-review/pull/183).

 > `In total, the Deep Review attracted...` → in less than a few weeks? months? years?

+This referred to the less than two year period from August 2016 when the Deep Review project started to March 2018 when the journal submission was accepted.
+We discussed this comment in [GH143](https://github.com/greenelab/meta-review/pull/143) and made the requested change [GH183](https://github.com/greenelab/meta-review/pull/183).

 > `we made the GitHub repository public under a Creative Commons Attribution License.` → The link points to CC-BY 4.0 International, it would be good to have this information in the name of the link (or we have to click to check which kind CC you used).